bertlandh/bertlandh.github.io/services/HealthCheck.md

 * A "best of both worlds" manager with deep expertise across both open source and enterprise tools, and an ability to devise and execute integrated solutions that engage users and deliver strong ROI.

 * Superior rapport building, client relations and negotiation skills.

-## About the Healthcheck

-1. Two-day expert service delivery review onsite at your premises
-2. Output in the form of a SWOT analysis
-3. Comments on statistical management information
-4. Observations and conclusions
-5. Any available quick wins and techniques thereto
-6. Recommendations for longer term client IT support strategy
-7. Debrief for an audience of your choosing on the content of the forthcoming report
-8. Formal report document written up at base and submitted with invoice